Immunobiology

 A one-day seminar entitled “Teaching at Yale” is offered by the Yale Poorvu Center for Teaching and Learning at the start of each term.
 Attending this seminar is recommended prior to teaching.

-Admission to candidacy Requirements for admission to candidacy, which usually takes place after six terms of residence, are: completion of course requirements, one of the two teaching requirements, the qualifying exam, and the third-year committee meeting—at the one-year anniversary of the qualifying exam—with a signed certification form from the adviser and committee members verifying that the student has made good progress.
+Admission to Candidacy Requirements for admission to candidacy, which usually takes place after six terms of residence, are: completion of course requirements, one of the two teaching requirements, the qualifying exam, and the third-year committee meeting—at the one year anniversary of the qualifying exam—with a signed certification form from the adviser and committee members verifying that the student has made good progress.

 Progress in thesis research in the third and later years is monitored carefully by the student’s thesis committee (composed of the adviser and three or four other faculty).
 See below.

-M.D./Ph.D.
+ReQuirements for M.D.-Ph.D.
 Students Majoring in Immunobiology

-Required Six courses for a grade.
+Six courses for a grade.
 Out of the six courses the following are mandatory:

 1. IBIO 530, Biology of the Immune System (Students have the option of passing out of IBIO 530 by taking the final exam from the previous year.)